 Enable Windows Game Mode

-Simply search for the Game Mode feature from the Windows Search Bar and you should be able to toggle the option in order to enable it for your system.
+Simply search for the Game Mode feature from the Windows Search Bar, and you should be able to toggle the option to enable it for your system.

 This wraps up our guide to the best graphics settings for the Callisto Protocol.
-The game is in a poor state right now on the PC and Xbox Series X platforms but thankfully the PS5 version is solid and shouldn’t have any problems whatsoever whilst running the game.
-Lastly, we would also suggest the obvious here which is that you should keep an eye on your Graphics Card Drivers as by updating them, you can boost your performance.
+The game is in a poor state right now on the PC and Xbox Series X platforms, but thankfully, the PS5 version is solid and shouldn’t have any problems whatsoever while running the game.
+Lastly, we would also suggest the obvious here, which is that you should keep an eye on your Graphics Card Drivers, as by updating them, you can boost your performance.

-If you have any other questions about the graphical settings then be sure to let us know down below and we will be more than happy to point you in the right direction.
+If you have any other questions about the graphical settings, then be sure to let us know below, and we will be more than happy to point you in the right direction.
 As always, eXputer wishes you luck!